 The European Commission sets a strong focus on Pre-Commercial Procurement (PCP) in Horizon 2020 because it intends to compete on equal terms with other countries (e.g. United States of America and China).

-Public end-user Driven Technological Innovation (PDTI) within E++ is also clearly motivated by the fact that the modern society is faced with challenges in many respects: transport systems, climate change, energy supply, security, healthcare, etc.
+Public end-user Driven Technological Innovation (PDTI) within E++ is also clearly motivated by the fact that the modern society is faced with challenges in many respects: transport systems, climate change, energy supply, security, healthcare, etc. IN contrast to PCP, though, PDTI allocates a grant to beneficiaries following PF7 funding rules.

 Pre-Commercial Procurement (PCP) emphasizes the tender aspect within the collaboration with the publich sector, considering public aurhorities as important lead buyers / first customers of technological solutions.
 The focus of PDTI, though, is on how to activtely integrate public end users in research and development of technology to master the societal challenges and to push innovation.
 Even though the actors involved in the process are the same, the focus is different: While PCP focuses on the tender, PDTI focuses on research and technology development, but based on public challenges with a very strong engagement of public stakeholders in the technology development process and the RTD teams involved in this development.
 The tool actively used to foster the involvement of public stakehoders in the technology development of PDTI is coaching.
 This approach is clearly in line with the mission of ECHORD++ to bring robotics technology from the lab space to the production facilities and end users.

-To contribute to the creation of an open innovation environment for robotics technology for the public sector, matching the mission of the “Coordination Hub of Open Robotics Development!, ECHORD++ has initiated two PDTI activities – one in healthcare, the other one in urban robotics.
+To contribute to the creation of an open innovation environment for robotics technology for the public sector, matching the mission of the “Coordination Hub of Open Robotics Development!, ECHORD++ has implemented the PDTI instrument which addresses two public challenges during the runtime of the project: one in healthcare, the other one in urban robotics.
 These two application areas were selected because of their tremendous growth potential in robotics:

 The process implemented shows parallels with the methodology in the SILVER project (3), the first PCP project in robotics funded by the European Commiision, but with deviations that had a significant impact on the entire process: The SILVER project searched for new technologies to assist elderly people in their everyday lives.
 The common denominator of the public stakeholders in SILVER was that a) the use of new robotics based technologies must allow the elderly to continue independent living at home even if they have physical or cognitive disabilities (a very broad scope) and b) the robotics solution had to offer a 10% cost reduction over the state of the art before SILVER.
 In ECHORD++, though, competing RTD development teams were asked to develop robotics solutions to meet precisely described challenges provided by public stakeholders.